justinseger015-ctrl/CaseStrainer/docs/API_DOCUMENTATION.md

 - Development: `http://localhost:5000/api`
 - Production: `https://wolf.law.uw.edu/casestrainer/api`

+## Integration with CourtListener API

+CaseStrainer uses the CourtListener API (v4) for citation validation.
+When using this integration:

+- Only v4 of the CourtListener API is supported
+- All API endpoints automatically use the v4 base URL: `https://www.courtlistener.com/api/rest/v4/`
+- The v3 API is not supported and may not work correctly

 ## Authentication

 Most endpoints require a valid API key to be included in the request header: